ibm-cloud-docs/Cloudant/guides/model_data.md

 # My top 5 tips for modelling your data to scale

-This article considers the finer points of modelling your application's data to work efficiently at large scale.
+This article considers the finer points of modelling your application's data to work efficiently on a large scale.
 {:shortdesc}

 _(This guide is based on a Blog article by Mike Rhodes: